Peabody Lane |

 The narrow alleyway that dates back to 1856 is named after Jonathan Allen Peabody, a sailor born circa 1830 who arrived in California in 1851.

-In the early gold rush era, there were only a few trails leading to and from sparsely scattered homesteads across the land once owned by José Vicente Peralta.
+In the early gold rush era, there were only a few trails leading to and from the sparsely scattered homesteads across the land once owned by José Vicente Peralta.

 In an age when most transport and travel was by horse-drawn wagon over roads that were dusty in summer and muddy during winter, shorter and more direct routes were needed.